 - Prepare your tortillas to your liking (I heated them in a dry pan until warm and slightly crisp), then assemble your tacos.
 Start with a layer of avocado slices, then top with the halloumi slices, salsa and Greek yoghurt/sour cream sauce.
 If you like, squeeze a little lime juice over everything before folding up.
 Enjoy immediately.

+Use the best quality halloumi you can find (an authentic Cypriot brand would be ideal!)
 Resist the urge to move the cheese around in the pan too much.
 Leave it for a couple of minutes before checking to see how it's doing and then ultimately flipping it over.

 I hope you enjoyed this post!
 You can subscribe to receive posts directly to your inbox by entering your email address in the box below or at the top of the sidebar on the right.